Peg Leg Bates: Family

-Bates had a daughter, Melodye Bates-Holden.
+Bates had a wife, Alice E., and a daughter, Melodye Bates-Holden.

 Legacy

 The citizens of Fountain Inn erected a life-size statue that can be viewed in front of the city hall and Robert Quillen's library.

 There are signs at the entrance of the city saying "Peg Leg Bates' home town."

 U.S. Route 209 in Ulster County, New York has been named the "Clayton Peg Leg Bates Memorial Highway".

 He was the subject of the children's book Knockin' On Wood: Starring Peg Leg Bates, written and illustrated by Lynne Barasch, and published in 2012.

 Honors

 In 1991, Bates was awarded the Flo-Bert Award for being an outstanding figure in the field of tap dancing.

 In December 1998, Bates performed at an award ceremony at Hillcrest High School in his honor for receiving the Order of the Palmetto, the highest civilian awarded by the state in his hometown of Fountain Inn, South Carolina.

 Bates was inducted into the International Tap Dance Hall of Fame in 2005.